College lacrosse: NJCAA lacrosse

 The National Junior College Athletic Association (NJCAA) is the primary governing body of community college athletic programs in the USA and currently oversees 21 men's and 11 women's lacrosse programs predominately in the Northeastern United States.
 The NJCAA lacrosse programs do not compete in their regular conferences, but instead are ranked within their NJCAA Regions.
 The NJCAA has sponsored a men's lacrosse championship since 1970 and a women's lacrosse championship since 2004.
 There are also new lacrosse programs at community colleges that are not members of the NJCAA, such as the California Community College Athletic Association, which does not sponsor the sport at this time.

 Men's club lacrosse

 Men's Collegiate Lacrosse Association (MCLA)

 The Men's Collegiate Lacrosse Association (MCLA), formerly known as the US Lacrosse Men’s Division of Intercollegiate Associates (USL MDIA), is a national organization of non-NCAA, college men's lacrosse programs.
 The MCLA was created by the MDIA Board of Directors and its creation was announced by US Lacrosse on August 24, 2006.
 The MCLA oversees play and conducts national championships for 184 non-NCAA men's lacrosse programs in 10 conferences and in two divisions throughout the country.

-The defending National Champions at the MCLA Division 1 Level are the Grand Canyon University Antelopes.
-The Division II National Champions are the Concordia-Irvine Eagles.
+The defending 2023 National Champions at the MCLA Division I level are the Concordia-Irvine Eagles.
+The Division II National Champions are the Dayton Flyers.